Tracey E. George et al v. Haslam et al

 Defendants: William E. Haslam, Governor, Tre Hargett, Secretary of State, Mark Goins, Commissioner of Elections, and the Election Commission of Tennessee

 Status: Middle Tennessee Federal District Court Case No. 3:14-cv-02182.
 Sixth Circuit Court of Appeals Case No. 16-5563.
-Sixth Circuit Court of Appeals Oral Arguments scheduled for August 2.
+Sixth Circuit Court of Appeals Oral Arguments were held on August 2.

 Summary of Positions of Each Side, submitted 02/10/2016